stensonb/clusterlock/README.md

 if lm.HaveLock() {
   // do something cluster-level, as we're now guaranteed
   // to be the only instance of this library with the lock
-  // path specified in etcd
+  // path specified in etcd across all VMs, containers, instances, etc }
-}
 ```